-The applicant has submitted a Traffic Impact Statement, completed by Kimley Horn.
+The applicant has submitted a Traffic Impact Evaluation, completed by Kimley Horn.
 The Corradino Group has performed three (3) rounds of peer review.
-The latest peer review will be provided to the Mayor and Town Council.

 The Comprehensive Plan provides for the various Levels of Service within the Town, and the Transportation Levels of Service are found in the Transportation Element.
 Chapter 30, Consistency and Concurrency Management Systems, codify these Levels of Service and require the identified Levels of Service for transportation (traffic), sanitary sewer, solid waste, drainage, potable water, and recreation / open space.
 In the case of transportation (traffic) concurrency, commercial redevelopment is exempt from concurrency determinations if there is no increase in the intensity of use of the property from that prior to redevelopment (Chapter 30, Section 30-74(a)(2)).
 Intensity of use is defined in Chapter 134, Section 134-172(4)(b) as "including, but not limited to, increased tenant square footage, increased seating, increased off-street parking demand, and increased hours of operation of a special exception use."
 As this Application appears to be meeting one or more of the listed intensities of use details found in 134-172(4)(b), this project is not exempt from traffic concurrency.